kubecost/docs/etl-backup.md

 * To ensure a copy of your Kubecost data exists, so that you can restore the data if needed
 * If you would like to reduce the amount of data stored in Prometheus (15 day retention window by default) or Thanos
+* To view data in the Kubecost frontend beyond the configured `.Values.kubecostModel.etlDailyStoreDurationDays`

+> **Note**: Beginning in v1.101 this feature will be enabled by default if you have Thanos enabled.
+To opt out, set `.Values.kubecostModel.etlBucketConfigSecret=""`

 ## Option 1: Automated durable ETL backups and monitoring